 The Partnership's primary needs for cash are for operating expenses, drilling and recompletion expenditures, future dismantlement and abandonment costs, distributions to Investing Partners, and the purchase of Units offered by Investing Partners under the right of presentment.
 To the extent it has discretion, the Partnership allocates available capital to investment in the Partnership's properties so as to maximize production and resultant cash flow.
-The Partnership had no outstanding debt or lease commitments at December 31, 2014.
-The Partnership did not have any contractual obligations as of December 31, 2014, other than the liability for dismantlement and abandonment costs of its oil and gas properties.
+The Partnership had no outstanding debt or lease commitments at December 31, 2015.
+The Partnership did not have any contractual obligations as of December 31, 2015, other than the liability for dismantlement and abandonment costs of its oil and gas properties.
 The Partnership has recorded a separate liability for the present value of this asset retirement obligation as discussed in the notes to the financial statements included in this annual report on Form 10-K.

-During each of the last three years, the Partnership had negligible cash outlays for oil and gas property additions as it did not participate in any new drilling projects.
-During 2014, the Partnership participated in one recompletion at South Timbalier 295.
-The Partnership settled ARO liabilities totaling \$0.2 million in each of 2014 and 2013, and a negligible amount in 2012.
+During each of the last three years, the Partnership had modest cash outlays for oil and gas property additions as it did not participate in any new drilling projects.
+The Partnership participated in three recompletions at South Timbalier 295 in 2015 and one in 2014.
+The Partnership paid cash settlements for ARO liabilities totaling \$0.5 million in 2015 and \$0.2 million in each of 2014 and 2013.

-Based on preliminary information available to the Partnership, it anticipates capital expenditures will total approximately \$0.1 million in 2015 for recompletion activity and approximately \$0.3 million for plugging and abandonment costs.
+Based on preliminary information available to the Partnership, it anticipates capital expenditures will total approximately \$0.1 million in 2016 for recompletion activity and approximately \$0.5 million for plugging and abandonment costs.
 Such estimates may change based on realized oil and gas prices, drilling results, rates charged by contractors or changes by the operator to their development or abandonment plans.

-With the pending abandonment of Matagorda Island 681/682 and significant declines in natural gas production during the year, the Partnership did not make any distributions to the Investing Partners during 2014.
-The Partnership also did not make distributions to Investing Partners during 2013 and 2012 as the Partnership built up cash reserves to fund future plugging and abandonment costs.
+With the abandonment operations at Matagorda Island 681/682 and North Padre Island 969/976 during 2015 and significant declines in oil and natural gas prices during the year, the Partnership did not make any distributions to the Investing Partners during 2015.
+The Partnership also did not make distributions to Investing Partners during 2014 and 2013 as the Partnership built up cash reserves to fund future plugging and abandonment costs.

 The amount of future distributions will be dependent on actual and expected production levels, realized and anticipated oil and gas prices, expected drilling and recompletion expenditures, and prudent cash reserves for future dismantlement and abandonment costs that will be incurred after the Partnership's reserves are depleted.
 The Partnership's goal is to maintain cash and cash equivalents in the Partnership at least sufficient to cover the undiscounted value of its future asset retirement obligations.
-The Partnership will continue to review available cash balances, cash requirements for plugging and abandonment activity, oil and gas prices realized by the Partnership for the sale of its production, especially in light of the sharp decline in commodity prices in recent months, and the level of drilling and recompletion activity to determine whether there are sufficient funds to make a distribution to Investing Partners in 2015.
-In addition, the Partnership will monitor the cost of repairs required to restore production at North Padre Island 969/976.
+The Partnership will continue to review available cash balances, cash requirements for plugging and abandonment activity, oil and gas prices realized by the Partnership for the sale of its production, especially in light of new lows in commodity prices in recent months, and the level of drilling and recompletion activity to determine whether there are sufficient funds to make a distribution to Investing Partners in 2016.